Ebook: Public domain books

 Public domain books are those whose copyrights have expired, meaning they can be copied, edited, and sold freely without restrictions.
 Many of these books can be downloaded for free from websites like the Internet Archive, in formats that many e-readers support, such as PDF, TXT, and EPUB.
 Books in other formats may be converted to an e-reader-compatible format using e-book writing software, for example Calibre.

-vBook

-A vBook is an eBook that is digital first media with embedded video, images, graphs, tables, text, and other useful media.